 You, as a cat owner, have the right and responsibility to ask your veterinarian questions regarding the diagnosis, medical tests, treatment plan, and prognosis for your pet.
 When you are in the hospital, you ask the nurse what she is injecting into your IV or what pill she is giving you BEFORE it happens to make sure there are no mistakes and you are not mistakenly given a wrong medication or dosage.
 You have an obligation to exercise this same caution and right on behalf of your cat with your veterinarian.

 I often hear how people took their brand new kitten to the vet for its first appointment.
-Typically the kitten comes from a closed cattery with a health record showing that it was wormed, what wormer, documentation that the kitten comes from a FeLV and FIV negative cattery, and it has had no exposure to outdoors animals.
+Typically, the kitten comes from a closed cattery with a health record showing that it was wormed, what wormer was used, documentation that the kitten comes from a FeLV and FIV negative cattery, and it has had no exposure to outdoors animals.
 And yet veterinarians will routinely do a fecal test (for worms) and screen for FeLV/FIV (a SNAP test).
 I've even heard that some veterinarians now advise new owners that a kitten requires worming medication on a regular and routine schedule.

 What follows is my opinion based on my experience.
 If it does not feel right for you and your cats, then I advise you to follow your veterinarian's instructions and recommendations.
 If what I say makes sense, then have an honest and open discussion with your veterinarian about what is going on and why you are concerned.